 In fact, 2 cups of popcorn only contains 10 grams of net carbs.
 Of course, this is after the popcorn has been popped, not before.

-The only thing to bear in mind with popcorn on keto is that the carb content will increase if you start loading it with sugary toppings, so it’s best to choose low-carb seasonings for your popcorn if you’re doing keto.
+The only thing to bear in mind with popcorn on keto is that the carb content will increase if you start loading it with sugary toppings, so it’s best to choose keto-friendly seasonings.

 This list of 12 keto-friendly grains just goes to show that you can still have some grains in your diet if you’re doing keto.